kubernetes-client/haskell/kubernetes/README.md

 ## Usage

-Please refer to the README of the `kubernetes-client-helper` package.
+Please refer to the README of the `kubernetes-openapi-client` package.